Hematite Properties, Meaning, Facts and Photos

 Hematite is particularly beneficial for those studying mathematics or other subjects of a technical nature.

-It improves concentration, boosts memory, clears mental fog and dissolves negativity.
+It improves concentration, boosts memory, clears mental fog, and dissolves negativity.
+If you're easily distracted, hematite will help block unnecessary thoughts so you can remain focused.

-In a new relationship it can stop things from progressing too quickly.
-It will also give you the strength to move on should things not work out.
+In a new relationship, hematite can prevent things from progressing too quickly and will give you the strength to move on should things not work out.

 rough hematite mineral with a metallic lustre